MartheNashaat/PostureGuard2025_2026_MartheElgawly2170201__BeyzaNurElaslan_2180876/README.md

 ### Screen dimming

-When score stays below 50 % for 5 seconds, the app dims the phone display itself using the system brightness API (not a screen overlay).
+When score stays below 50 % for 5 seconds, the app dims the phone display itself using the system brightness API.
 Brightness steps down by 10 per 200 ms to a floor of 5.
 It is fully restored as soon as posture corrects.

 ---